 This constant commitment resulted, in 2021, in writing-off the impact of the Group's CO2 emissions, allowing it to be among the first banking groups in Italy to have achieved "carbon neutrality".
 This significant milestone has taken shape thanks to the sustainable initiatives already implemented in recent years, the current plan to mitigate carbon dioxide emissions and the financing of some international projects to compensate for residual emissions.

-Currently, 18 photovoltaic systems are active, which in 2021 produced 391,925 kWh for a consequent amount of written-off CO2 equal to 208,112 kg.
-Such plants operate with monitoring systems recording the production of kWh and the "avoided" CO2 emissions Feasibility studies of new initiatives to expand the photovoltaic park are underway to increase the self-production of electricity from renewable sources and reduce the Group's energy consumption.
+Currently, 18 photovoltaic systems are active, which in 2022 produced 406,649 kWh for a consequent amount of written-off CO2 equal to 215.931 kg.
+Such plants operate with monitoring systems recording the production of kWh and the "avoided" CO2 emissions.

 The Group's goal is to allow for a structural and permanent reduction of the environmental impact deriving from motor traffic.
 To better implement this commitment, the Group is working on the following areas: